Simply copy and paste the following command line in your terminal to create your first Strapi project.

 Our Developer Advocate Daniel and Engineering Lead Alexandre did a demo of the Draft & Publish feature in the Admin Panel, discussed its use cases, the changes to API, and what functionality the feature enables for the backend.
-They will answer all the questions you might have about these features and how to best use them for your respective projects.
-Finally, we will have an update from Sam our Product Manager on the upcoming features.
+Finally, we had an update from Sam our Product Manager on the upcoming features.

 We regularly update the public roadmap, where you can see what features we’ll be working on next.

 Let us know what features you would love to see in Strapi!
 Please upvote the features that you want to have, or submit new feature requests on the roadmap if they are not mentioned there.

 Needless to say, we would be happy to see your contributions to Strapi on GitHub and we appreciate every single one of them!